astronomer/astro-docs/enterprise/v0.16/03_install/02_gcp/01_install-gcp-standard.md

 $ helm repo update
 ```

-This will ensure you're pulling the latest from our Helm repository.
+This will ensure that you pull the latest from our Helm repository.
 Finally, run:

 ```sh
 $ helm install -f config.yaml --version=0.16 --namespace=<your-platform-namespace> <your-platform-release-name> astronomer/astronomer